iagobruno/iagobruno/README.md

   </a>
 </h3>

-I'm a full-stack developer from Ceará, Brasil.
+I'm a full-stack developer from Brasil.
 I've been passionate about programming **more than 10 years** and I learned everything I know by my self, driven by the curiosity to know how the web works.

 I have extensive experience with JavaScript (both client and server side) and PHP using Laravel, but I'm always looking to expand my knowledge.